leigh-hackspace/website-hugo/content/blog/2024/the-hackbots-project/index.md

 The inspiration for the robots came from wanting to make a simple project using fairly _off the shelf_ and _reasonably priced_ parts that young people could also get their hands on and follow allong with.

-_Note: this post has been written a little "after the fact" so some parts will be skipped... for brevity_
+_Note: This post has been written a little "after the fact" so some parts will be skipped... for brevity_

 # The Prototype
 The initial prototype used the following components